EnmDR/RATIO/README.md

-# RATIO (RATIOnal Architecture for Tailored Interaction and Output)
+# RATIO
-### Specification of an instructional configuration schema for Claude in claude.ai
+## Specification of an instructional configuration schema for Claude in claude.ai

 | | |
 |---|---|